napari/napari/docs/howtos/layers/image.md

 In this document, you will learn how to use the `napari` image layer, including the types of images that can be displayed, and how to set properties like the contrast, opacity, colormaps and blending mode.
-You will also understand how to add and manipulate a variety of different types of images both from the
+You will also understand how to add and manipulate a variety of different types of images both from the GUI and from the console.

 ## A simple example